MrYellowgreen/MindlessLands/README.md

 # MindlessLands
-Monsters born, fight and die in little 1D world
+Monsters born, fight and die in little 1D world.
+Zero playing game in text.